Microdot (rapper)

-Shin Jae-ho (Korean: 신재호; born November 21, 1993), better known by his stage name Microdot (마이크로닷), is a Korean–New Zealand rapper and singer.
+Shin Jae-ho (Korean: 신재호; born November 21, 1993), better known by his stage name Microdot (마이크로닷), is a South Korean–New Zealand rapper and singer.
 He debuted as a member of duo All Black, with Dok2, in 2006.
 He has also appeared on Show Me the Money, Unpretty Rapstar, and Tribe of Hip Hop.

 Early life

 Microdot was born on November 21, 1993, South Korea, and is the younger brother of the rapper Sanchez.
 He emigrated to Auckland, New Zealand, at the age of five.